BGSpiegl/GCparagon/README.md

 ![memory_consumption_over_time](https://github.com/BGSpiegl/GCparagon/blob/including_EGAS00001006963_results/preset_computation/benchmark_results/mprof_GCparagon.py_2023-03-06_23-53-22/plot_1.png?raw=true)

 Writing of tagged BAM files also uses multiprocessing.
-This step takes longer than the bias computation itself.
-A test run using 12 cores and preset 1 computation on a 30 GB BAM file took 25 minutes for computing GC weight tags and writing the tagged BAM file.
+This step usually takes longer than the bias computation itself.
+A test run using 12 cores and parameter preset 1 for a 30 GB BAM file took 25 minutes (computing GC weights + writing tagged BAM file).

 Always make sure that there is enough space on the drive(s) containing the temporary directory and the final output directory before running GCparagon with `--output-bam`!